things i had a hand in, often team efforts

 2019 nov: negotiated a contract that ultimately fell through to teach security trainings in south america, which would’ve required leaving a 100 day build-your-own study abroad in japan on a two-week notice.

-2017 aug: performed research in an academic network measurement grop on consumer routers, finding 30+ CVE-worthy vulnerabilties before going to DEFCON for the first time and getting “scooped” by researchers from a private firm (they had started the same research six months before us).
+2017 aug: did academic research on consumer routers, finding 30+ CVE-worthy vulnerabilties before going to DEFCON for the first time and getting “scooped” by researchers from a private firm that had started the same project six months before us.

 - 2017 jun: gave a talk on student privacy at my university, and a security hole that enabled anyone on campus to download records for current students including campus/home address, phone number, major, and year of entry to the university. thoroughly read FERPA privacy law and caused policy changes across campus IT departments to reduce access to this database.

-went to the UK with a group of ~10 friends to participate in a tournament featuring custom visual gimmick content. met a friend from tyumen (basically siberia) who works for google in london. later worked with this friend to invite aforementioned friend from moscow.
+went to the UK with a group of ~10 friends to participate in a tournament featuring custom visual gimmick content. met a friend from who works for google in london. later worked with this friend to do visa logistics for aforementioned 6500km trip.

 went from ITG 8s (beginner) to ITG 13s (upper level of most players) in my first year of playing.